topasmc/topas-docs/parameters/source/beam.rst

     d:So/Demo/BeamAngularSpreadX = 0.0032 rad # X angular distribution (if Gaussian)
     d:So/Demo/BeamAngularSpreadY = 0.0032 rad # Y angular distribution (if Gaussian)

-The Cutoff and Spread parameters are applied symmetrically.
+The ``Cutoff`` and ``Spread`` parameters are applied symmetrically.

-You will note that for Gaussian beams, the position and angular distribution are controlled both by Spread and by Cutoff parameters.
-The Spread control the standard deviation of the Gaussian, while the Cutoffs cut off the tails (which would otherwise be infinite).
+You will note that for Gaussian beams, the position and angular distribution are controlled both by ``Spread`` and by ``Cutoff`` parameters.
+The ``Spread`` control the standard deviation of the Gaussian, while the ``Cutoff`` cut off the tails (which would otherwise be infinite).
 Inside TOPAS, when the Gaussian formula generates a starting point outside of this cutoff, that starting point is rejected and instead the random function is thrown again until a value is found that is within the specified cutoff.